dell/ansible-powerstore/docs/modules/info.rst

   validate_certs (optional, bool, True)
     Boolean variable to specify whether to validate SSL certificate or not.

-    ``true`` - indicates that the SSL certificate should be verified.
-Set the environment variable REQUESTS_CA_BUNDLE to the path of the SSL certificate.
+    \ :literal:`true`\  - indicates that the SSL certificate should be verified.
+Set the environment variable REQUESTS\_CA\_BUNDLE to the path of the SSL certificate.

-    ``false`` - indicates that the SSL certificate should not be verified.
+    \ :literal:`false`\  - indicates that the SSL certificate should not be verified.

   user (True, str, None)